Dreaming381/Latios-Framework/README.md

 -   [Latios Space Shooter Sample](https://github.com/Dreaming381/lsss-wip)

 ## Support

+*TL;DR – I try to take issues and feedback as seriously as if this were a commercial project.
+Do not hesitate to reach out to me!*

 I develop this framework separately from this repository.
 I will provide the current snapshot of that code upon request.
 I promise the code may be terrible.